 Wolverine: You're so fulla shit!
 If you were really so righteous, it'd be you in that thing.

-Sigil Spam: A more subtle version was done in X-Men.
+Sigil Spam: A more subtle version was done.
 Not so much the logo, but X's were put everywhere they could, particularly the underground doors.
 Magneto, by contrast, had a lot of "O"s everywhere.

 Wolverine: You're a dick.
 Cyclops: Okay.

 Staring Kid: The boy on the beach stabbing the jellyfish stares at the mutated Senator Kelly when he emerges from the water and his gill slits disappear into his back.
 Of course, nearly everyone else on the beach stares too (including Stan Lee in his usual cameo appearance).

 Stupidest Thing I've Ever Heard: After Professor X tells Wolverine about the X-Men and their mission to protect the humans who hate and fear them, then tells him several of the team's code names:

 Wolverine: What do they call you?
 "Wheels"?
 This is the stupidest thing I've ever heard.

 Superhero Movie Villains Die: The film has Toad fried by lightning and Sabretooth blown out of the Statue of Library.
 Averted at the end with Mystique; despite being impaled by Wolverine's claws, a medical team arrives and finds that a shapeshifted Mystique still has a pulse.